-WHAT TO EXPECT AT APO ISLAND
+WHAT TO EXPECT ON APO ISLAND

-Apo Island Dumaguete is so aesthetically pleasing to the eyes that you won’t want to close them!
-We anchored up the boat on the outer edge of the reef near the main beach port of Apo Island.
+Upon arrival, our skipper anchored the boat on the outer edge of the reef at Turtle Point.
 Shortly after anchoring, we all jumped off the side of the boat and were snorkeling with turtles in no time!

-WHERE TO STAY NEAR APO ISLAND
+WHERE TO STAY IN DUMAGUETE

-Dumaguete has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay in Dumaguete to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Dumaguete has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 LUXURY: ATLANTIS DIVE RESORT